neonephos/artwork/projects/README.md

 ## Stacked

 These are stacked logos like roundels or others in or near a 1:1 format.
+They typically contain the project name at the bottom and the icon at the top.

 ## Icon